 Staying on the topic of profitability, another clear cut warning sign that a market crash could be on the horizon is a high cyclically adjusted price-to-earnings (CAPE) ratio.
 The ratio is a 10-year moving average of the traditional price-to-earnings ratio, which measures a company’s profitability in relation to its share price.

 Developed by Robert Schiller in 1996, the metric has been used by stock market experts and economists alike for more than two decades.
 Also called the Shiller P/E, the CAPE ratio averages price-to-earnings ratios over the past 10 years, which largely washes out short-term peaks and valleys and volatility to show whether the market is truly under- or overvalued.

 A healthy CAPE is in the 15 or 16 range.
 Anything over 20 is cause for concern, and when the figure nears 30, it’s a clear warning sign that something big is on the horizon.
 If you measure the CAPE of the S&P 500 index just before the Great Depression, you’ll see that it climbed as high as 33.1.

-As of August 2021, the CAPE ratio appears to be sounding the alarms, with the S&P 500 index reading at just under 38 for the month, according to YCharts.
+As of September 2021, the CAPE ratio appears to be sounding the alarms, with the S&P 500 index reading at just over 38 for the month, according to YCharts.

 6. Rising Inflation